Bardon

 Bardon has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on AreaSearch's analysis, Bardon's population is approximately 11,107 as of August 2025.
-This reflects an increase of 764 people, representing a 7.4% growth since the 2021 Census, which reported a population of 10,343 people.
-The change is inferred from the estimated resident population of 11,096 from the ABS as of June 2024 and an additional 23 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,368 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Bardon's 7.4% growth since census positions it within 1.2 percentage points of the national average (8.6%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 80.0% of overall population gains during recent periods.
+AreaSearch's analysis indicates Bardon's population is approximately 11,109 as of November 2025.
+This represents an increase of 766 people, a 7.4% rise since the 2021 Census which reported a population of 10,343.
+The change is inferred from ABS's estimated resident population of 11,096 in June 2024 and an additional 24 validated new addresses since the Census date.
+This results in a density ratio of 2,368 persons per square kilometer, placing Bardon in the upper quartile compared to national locations assessed by AreaSearch.
+The area's 7.4% growth since census is within 1.5 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 80.0% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, a population increase just below the median of national statistical areas is expected, with the area expected to grow by 996 persons to 2041 based on the latest population numbers, with an increase of 8.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+Note that these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Considering projected demographic shifts, a population increase just below the median of national statistical areas is expected.
+The area is projected to grow by 996 persons to 2041, an 8.8% total increase over the 17 years based on the latest population numbers.

 Frequently Asked Questions - Population